This course investigates further the topics of magnetism and electromagnetic waves.

 - Semiconductor Detectors: Introduction to semiconductor properties: the band gap, reverse-biased junction and depletion regions.
 X-ray spectroscopy with planar Si detectors with Si(Li) and Ge detectors, Alpha particle spectroscopy with planar Si detectors.
 New high-Z semiconductors (GaAs, CdZnTe) for X-ray detection.

-You will perform a selection of five general physics experiments of two sessions each.
+You will perform a selection of five general physics/satellite technology experiments of two sessions each.
 You will produce 10 lab diary entries, a full report on one experiment, and make an oral presentation on one experiment.
 You will receive detailed marking and feedback on how to improve the usefulness of these, to yourself and others.
 Typical experiments include: Optical fibres, Vibration interferometry, Chaos, Chromatic resolving power of a spectrometer, Laser speckle, optical image processing, supernova burst decay, etc.